tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/云硬盘/扩容云硬盘_intl_en.md

 :::
 ::: Online expansion
 <dx-alert infotype="explain" title="">
 CVM supports online capacity expansion for cloud disk serving as system disk, i.e., non-stop capacity expansion.
-To use this feature, [submit a ticket](https://console.intl.cloud.tencent.com/workorder) for application.
 </dx-alert>
   1. Read the notes and click **Adjust Now**.
  2. After the capacity expansion operation is completed in the console, log in to the instance to check whether the file system has been automatically expanded.